cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 This feature is especially useful if you have to share sensitive data that should not be accessible forever.
-You could, e.g., use it to share a password to a peer.
+You could use it to share a password to a peer for example.

 ## 🕵️ Anonymity